Teaches students how to effectively incorporate any new features that will enhance their productivity in Photoshop.

 Controlling Color.
 Color Management Systems Explained.
 Color Management in Photoshop.
-Photoshop Color Changes at a Glance.
+Photoshop Color Management at a Glance.
 The Conceptual Framework.
-Photoshop and the Monitor.
+Photoshop 7 and the Monitor.
 Creating a Consistent Environment.
+LCD Monitors.
 Evaluating Your Monitor.
+Mac OS X and Profiles.
 Color Settings.
 How White are your Whites?
 Printing to Desktop Printers.
 Choosing a CMYK Working Space.
 Canned versus Custom Profiles.
 Dot Gain: Coping with Midtone Spread.
-Choosing a Grayscale Working Space.
+Choosing a Gray Working Space.
 Spot Spaces.
 Color Management Policies.
-Profile Warnings.
 Color Settings Advanced Mode.
 Black Is Black (or Is It?).
 Applying Profiles Outside Color Settings.
 Soft-Proofing Controls.
 CIE Limitations and Soft Proofing.
 Converting at Print Time.
 Isolating Variables.

 Changing Modes and Losing Information.
 RGB versus CMYK.
 CMYK Myths.
 Image Correction and Targeting.
 Color-Correction Tools.
 The Color Balance Command.
-Are All Color Casts Bad?
 Interpreting RGB and CMYK Values.
+Truth in Imaging.
 Color Correction in Practice.
-Truth in Imaging.
-Correcting Color Balance with Eyedroppers.
+Are All Color Casts Bad?
 Correcting an Old Photo CD Image.
 Color is Personal.

 Adjustment Layer Basics.
 Using Adjustment Layers.
+History and Virtual Layers.
 Darkroom Experiments.